What is anxiety? How to manage it?

 Thinking about it in this way, anxiety is a marvel!
 And it’s safe to say, without anxiety we would be extinct!

-Anxiety like pain defends us from danger
+like pain, the fight/flight response, defends us from danger

 So anxiety is a very important, ‘good’ emotion.
 It would be really undesirable to never feel anxious as much as it would be to never feel pain.

 Just like anxiety, pain is perhaps not pleasant, but if we weren’t able to feel pain it would be very easy to harm ourselves, for example if we kept our hands in boiling water for more than an instant.
 Pain is our body and mind telling us to be cautious, in order to protect us from danger or harm.

 When anxious symptoms become a problem: from a tool for survival to a life-obstacle